fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/openshift/README.md

 oc login
 ```

-Next, create a new project (OpenShift parlance for Kubernetes `namespace`) to deploy the `bluecompute-ce` YAML files:
+Next, create a new project (OpenShift parlance for Kubernetes `namespace`) to deploy the `bluecompute` YAML files:

 ```bash
 oc new-project bluecompute